A Little History….

 The French have a history here as well having had a fort and shipyard in Maitland (Point au Baril).
 They, however were only here for a few years before being forced to leave when the British captured the fort in 1760.

-Augusta Township was eventually settled in 1784 by those loyal to Britain during the American Revolutionary War (when the American Colonists fought the British to gain their independence).
-When the war ended, those British Colonists who sided with the British were considered traitors by the Americans and their land and property were seized and they were essentially pushed out of the newly formed United States of America.
+Augusta Township was eventually settled in 1784 by those loyal to Britain during the American Revolutionary War (when the Colonists fought the British to gain their independence).
+When the war ended, those Colonists who sided with the British were considered traitors – their land and property were seized and they were essentially pushed out of the newly formed United States of America.

 As a reward for their loyalty to the Crown, the men were given land grants in a new settlement along the St. Lawrence River made up initially of 7 townships collectively known as the Royal Townships.
 The 7th Township was named after King George III’s daughter – Augusta.